Human rights in Samoa: Electoral system

 Universal suffrage was achieved in 1991 for all Samoan citizens aged 21 years and over.

 Samoan tradition is incorporated into the electoral system.
 Through consensus, a single person is nominated as the chief (Maitai) of each village and only those with a chieftain title may then stand for election of the 47 Samoan seats.
 Two seats are reserved for non-Samoans.

 SUNGO has recommended that the electoral system be altered so as to allow any citizen to stand for election rather than restricting to only those nominated by the village.

 Women's rights in politics

-The level of female participation in Samoa politics is ranked as one of the world's lowest.
+The level of female participation in Samoan politics is ranked among the world's lowest.
 Women's right to vote granted through the inception of universal suffrage in 1991 did little to improve women's participation as the prerequisite to become a candidate in Parliament is being a Matai (chiefs) and most matais are men.
 Therefore, political participation has been a very slow process because women are constantly confronted with challenges and barriers created by traditions, social perceptions, lack of education, measures, policy interventions and much more.
-To address gender inequality and encourage women's rights in politics, interventions, advocate groups, legislation and treaties have been established.
-These include the Ministry of Women, Community and Social Development, Convention on the Elimination of all forms of Discrimination Against Women (CEDAW) and the Constitution Amendment Act (2013).
+To address gender inequality and encourage women's rights in politics, interventions, advocacy groups, legislation, and treaties have been established.
+These include the Ministry of Women, Community and Social Development, the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), and the Constitution Amendment Act (2013).